kamlekar/kamlekar.github.io/_posts/2017-12-21-custom-pc-build.md

 Now, coming to `M.2`, it is actually the latest way where the data transfer rate is faster compare to older methods like `SATA`.
 Usually, this can be helpful to reduce boot time (~10 sec) of the system.
 Since, I was fine with higher boot time (i.e around 1 min), I opted not to have `SSD` for now but definitely considered that the Motherboard is `M.2` compatible.
 There is also Hybrid version of both `SSD` and `HDD` known as `SSHD` where I didn't look much out.

+**Edit**: I purchased `Samsung Evo 970 M.2 NVMe 2280` SSD.
+I opted for this as the benchmarks are really astonishing.
+The boot time definitely got under 10 secs.
+Not only just boot time but also starting of apps got faster.
+You could never go back to exclude SSD once you have it in your life.
+FYI, the `2280` is series which states something like your Motherboard should be compatible with M.2 NVMe (_check motherboard manual_) and must have a 22 mm width X 80 mm of height slot on motherboard, to keep the SSD.
+There are other lesser length variants as well.
+Also, I bought a 4TB HDD (_I listed below_).

 And when I was browsing through monitors, I came to know that there are two types of gaming monitors i.e G-Sync (Nvidia) and FreeSync (AMD).
 These methods are used to reduce the screen tearing because of higher FPS.
 I would suggest to read articles to know more about it.
 At last, one thing I concluded is that G-Sync monitors are too expensive compare to budget monitors which are usually FreeSync.
 So, decided to go with Freesync monitor.

 And here is my custom build's configuration: